computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Software Feature: Overall

-1. The program shall have two operating modes, realtime and video playback.
+1. The program shall have two operating modes, realtime/live and video playback.
 2. The program shall save the user defined settings on shutdown.
 3. The program shall load the user defined settings on startup.
 4. The program shall not consume more than 1 GB of memory.